ReyKoxha/nodebb-webview/README.md

 Here a little explanation for all java files:

-- **GTracker.java**:
+- **WebAppApplication.java**:
-Creates a Google Analytics instance for tracking.
+Creates a Google Analytics & Parse instance.

 - **MainActivity.java**:
 Is what the end user sees.
 It calls all other java files and creates the actual application.

+**The drawer has been locked in this release.
+To disable it go to line 176 and remove it!**

-- **WebViewConfig.java**:
+- **WebAppConfig.java**:
 Almost self-explaining.
-Allows you to enable or disable specific elements, like Google Analytics or AdMob.
+Allows you to enable or disable specific elements, like Google Analytics, AdMob or Parse.

 - **drawer/DrawerAdapter.java**:
 Declares the functions of the drawer.